 I knew from our chats before the trip that Judy was another cemetery enthusiast and I think others in the group came to think they might enjoy seeing this famous place after they heard me pestering Damir about it for days.
 At some point yesterday, he’d suggested that we start our day half an hour earlier than originally scheduled so we could stop at Mirogoj on the way to Kumrovec and the group gave their consent.
 (It was this decision and consensus that allowed me the freedom to roam about the Lower Town.
 Otherwise, I would have gone to Mirogoj on my own.)

 Before I go much further, I’ll share a pair of photos with you.
-This first of Mirogoj from the air is from Like Croatia.
-The photo gives some idea of the breadth of the colonnades and a good look at the chapel but no sense of its real size – which is about three kilometers long and five kilometers wide.
+This first of Mirogoj from the air is from the website Like Croatia.
+The photo gives some idea of the breadth of the colonnades and a good look at the chapel but no sense of the cemetery’s real size – which is about three kilometers long and five kilometers wide.

 (I will note that Pat was kind enough to share some of her photos with me and the one below of a colonnade interior is hers.)